 Telecommuters are a relatively large percentage of the workforce: 9.52% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Silver City is a great place for families with children to consider.
-First of all, many other families with children live here, making Silver City a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Silver City has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Silver City’s overall crime rate is lower than average for the country.
+Silver City is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Finally, Silver City’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Silver City is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Silver City doesn't have a public transportation system that people use for their commute.

 The per capita income in Silver City in 2022 was $35,603, which is upper middle income relative to Iowa and the nation.
 This equates to an annual income of $142,412 for a family of four.
 However, Silver City contains both very wealthy and poor people as well.